ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth.md

 }
 ```

-**Note:** What should we do when we have a 401 error?
+This interceptor applies its logic to the pipeline after the request has been made.
+That is, it applies to the response.
+It is looking for 401 errors.
+What should we do when we have a 401 error?
 Well, we really should inform the store, but we don't really have a an action for that, so let's add one really quick:

+Add the following action in `src/app/store/actions.ts`:

 ```TypeScript
 export const unauthError = createAction('[Auth API] unauthenticated error');
 ```

 We will also need to update the auth reducer to modify the state for the new action.
 All it needs to do is remove the session from the state since the session is not valid.
+First the test (`src/app/store/reducers/auth.reducer.spec.ts`):

 ```TypeScript
   describe('Unauth Error', () => {